petermartens98/OpenAI-Whisper-Audio-Transcription-And-Summarization-Chatbot/README.md

 # OpenAI Whisper Audio Transcription and Summarization Chatbot
 ### Description

-Web app enabling users to either record or upload audio files.
-Then utilizing OpenAI API (Whisper, GPT4) generates transcriptions, summaries, fact checks, sentiment analysis, and text metrics.
-Users can also intelligently chat about their transcriptions with a GPT4 chatbot.
-Data is stored in an SQLite DB for user login and later data retrieval.
+Web app enabling users to record or upload audio files, utilizing OpenAI API (Whisper, GPT-4) and custom agents/ tools with LangChain to generate transcriptions, summaries, fact checks, sentiment analysis, and text metrics.
+Additionally, users can interact with a GPT4 chatbot about their transcriptions.
+Data is stored in an SQLite DB for user authentication and later retrieval.
+Data is also embedded into a Pinecone vector DB, for LLM purposes.

 ### Technologies Utilized
 1. Programming Languages: Python, HTML, CSS